robertofinnisaro/robertofinnisaro.com/content/Robotics/Pepper/Pepper Choregraphe/index.md

 1. A Pepper robot with Choregraphe software installed.
 2. A basic familiarity with the Choregraphe interface.
 3. A basic understanding on how Pepper operates and general knowledge on how to use Pepper safely.

+## Open Choregraphe
+The first step is to open Choregraphe, for this find and locate the application and launch it.
+After the application has been opened, connect to your Pepper by entering the IP address.
+To find the IP address, press the chest button on Pepper once and it will announce the IP address.